 Sec.
-16-12-290. - Signage of C-4 Subzoning District.
+16-12-29420. - Signage of C-4 Subzoning District.

-- (a) Signage shall conform to Article XXIX of this Chapter and shall meet adhere to the following additional restrictions: - (1) The maximum size of any sign facing a residential access road shall be sixty (60) square feet. - (2) The maximum height of any freestanding sign (either temporary or permanent) facing a residential access road, or within two hundred (200) feet of an adjacent residential area shall be seven (7) feet. - (3) No sign requiring a sign permit (either temporary or permanent) shall be oriented toward, or shall be intended to be read from, adjacent residential areas. - (b) The minimum setback for signs facing onto all federal and state highways and major arterials shall be thirty (30) feet or more from the property line.
+- (a) Except as modified herein below, sSignage shall conform to Article XXIX of this Chapter and shall meet adhere to the following additional restrictions: - (b) Additional restrictions. - (1) The maximum size of any sign facing a residential access road, such as Acres Green Drive, shall be sixty (60) square feet. - (2) The maximum height of any freestanding sign, (either temporary or permanent), facing a residential access road, such as Acres Green Drive, or within two hundred (200) feet of an adjacent residential areas shall be seven (7) feet. - (3) In general, nNo sign requiring a sign permit, (either temporary or permanent), shall be oriented toward, or shall be intended to be read from, adjacent residential areas. - (c) The minimum setback for signs facing onto all federal, and state and major arterial highways and major arterials shall not be less than thirty (30) feet from the property line.

 Sec.
-16-12-300. - Lighting of C-4 Subzoning District.
+16-12-30430. - Lighting of C-4 Subzoning District.

-Private lighting shall not exceed fifteen (15) feet in height and shall be designed and placed so that no direct illumination or glare shall fall within adjacent residential areas.
+Private lighting shall not exceed fifteen (15) feet in height, and shall be designed and placed so that no direct illumination or glare shall fall within adjacent residential areas.

-Upon the approval of a site improvement plan in accordance with Article XXVII of this Chapter, and with the exception of the following prohibited uses listed below, all uses listed in the B District and C District of this Chapter are permitted.
-The Director may determine other similar uses as appropriate in this subzoning district; approval of similar uses adjacent to a residential area require City Council confirmation by a majority vote.
-The following uses are prohibited:
+The following uses shall be allowed uUpon the approval of a site improvement plan in accordance with Article XXVII of this Chapter, and with the exception of the following prohibited uses listed below, all uses listed in the B District and C District of this Chapter are permitted.
+The Director may determine other similar uses as appropriate in this subzoning district; approval of similar uses, unless adjacent to a residential area require; then City Council confirmation is required by a majority vote.
+All uses listed in the B District and C District of this Chapter are permitted, except the following The following uses are prohibited:

 - (1) Car sales.

 - (2) Drive-in restaurant or drive-in theater.

 - (3) Farm implement sales.

 - (4) Hospital.

-- (5) Mini-storage.
+- (5) Mini-warehousestorage.

 - (6) Motel or hotel.

 - (7) Motor vehicle/equipment service and repair.

 - (8) Satellite receiving dish.

 - (9) Wholesale sales of any item.